starling-lab/BoostSRL/README.md

 ## Contributing

-Please refer to CONTRIBUTING.md for documentation on submitting issues and pull requests.
+Please refer to [CONTRIBUTING.md](.github/CONTRIBUTING.md) for documentation on submitting issues and pull requests.

 ## Versioning

-We use SemVer for versioning.
-See Releases for all stable versions that are available, associated documentation can be found via the changelog.
+We use [Semantic Versioning (Major.Minor.Patch)](http://semver.org/) for versioning.
+See [Releases](https://github.com/boost-starai/BoostSRL/releases) for all stable versions that are available, associated documentation can be found via the changelog.

 ## Acknowledgements